Once you submit a quote one of our experienced Account Managers will reach out to you and help guide you through the process.

 Switching with Cost.ie is quick and easy.
 All we would require from you is:

-When you sign our customer contract and direct debit instruction, we send your details to the MRSO/GPRO for registration.
-We will process your contract and providing all the details are correct and your application is successful, your account will be active within 4 weeks.
-Please note that LVMD and NQH account set up can take longer due to the requirement for a meter read from Networks.
+Once the paperwork has been completed.
+We will send it to your new supplier for registration.
+Providing all the details are correct and your application is successful, your account will be active within 4 weeks.
+Please note that LVMD (very large sites) and NQH account set up can take longer due to the requirement for a meter read from ESB Networks.

 A Letter of Authority (LOA) is a legal document that allows customers to authorise someone to act on their behalf within agreed limits.
 They are often used to create an agreement between three or more parties.

 As with all legal documents, it is important you read and understand before you sign.

 Of Course!
 Just let us know and we can find your business a 100% green energy supply offer.

 We don’t charge you for our service, it is completely free of charge.
 We are paid by your supplier for bringing them business.

 The PSO Levy was re-introduced to cover the additional costs of producing or purchasing electricity from native sources and environmentally friendly forms of fuel.